-Click here to view the FULL RESOURCE in my Teachers Pay Teachers Store.
+Click here to view the FULL RESOURCE.
 This resource offers over 60 pages!

 My favorite behavior incentive for students is Behavior Bucks or Classroom Cash!
 My students work hard to earn Behavior Bucks or Classroom Cash.
 Behavior Bucks come in the following increments $1, $5, $10.
 If a student earns more money, just give students more as needed.
 For example, if a student earns $25 you can give them two $10 and a $5.
 Work to customize the prize sheet and what students can purchase with their Behavior Bucks or Classroom Cash.
 You can create a classroom store for your students.
 Again, these rewards do not have to cost real money; think outside the box.
 If you do want to purchase reward items for students to cash in, purchase in bulk.

 Teacher Tip: Use the Classroom Store, Behavior Bucks, or Classroom Cash as an opportunity to teach economics.
 Teach how to count money and count change back!
 Use this opportunity to double dip when teaching students how to deal with money and be responsible.